hmc-cs121-admin/git-pm-workflow/activity.md

 ## Prepare to work on a project

+Because the project is owned by the organization, both Developer A and B can follow the steps below to setup their local repository for the project.

 When you first start working on a project, you'll need to fork their repo(s) into your personal GitHub account (1-3), clone your fork locally (4-6), and create a `remote` back to their project in your local repository (7-9).
 Once you've done this setup for a particular project, you will not need to do it again unless you delete your fork, or your local repository for the project.

 Why do we need this setup using forks?